 When you were a wee little one, ham and cheese sandwiches were the jam, and you only dreamt of pronouncing the words "croque monsieur" correctly.
 These days, don your grown-up fancy pants and head to the kitchen to make a French tartine that would absolutely impress your 10-year-old self.

 Strawberry juice never let you down, and you never failed to sip those Capri Suns flat.
 Now spike the juice for an after-work cocktail using strawberries, tart limes, vodka, and white wine.
 We promise we won't tell Mom.

 The twist: Spaghetti with garlic, olive oil, and chili pepper flakes

 You never complained about simple pasta because, man, plain butter was good.
 But now it's time to upgrade the classic with a few simple ingredients you probably have in your pantry.
 Add in some chili pepper flakes for a spice only your grown-up self can really appreciate.

 The classic: Hostess Cupcakes

 OK, so there's not really a twist here, but these treats were so good, it would be a sin to mess with them.
 Really, was there anything better in the old days than unzipping your lunch box to discover these decadent desserts inside?
 In just a few steps, make the fluffy, moist cakes with vanilla-marshmallow filling yourself so that if the company ever shuts down again, you don't have to panic.

 The classic: Hot dog with ketchup

 Mom didn't always pack a hot dog, but when she did, you did the happy dance.
-Chances are she wouldn't have packed you a bacon-wrapped, cheese-stuffed frank, but this time around, you can make one yourself and bite into it with the same enthusiasm as you did before.
+Chances are she wouldn't have packed you a frank topped with a mango, chili, lime, and pineapple relish, but this time around, you can make one yourself and bite into it with the same enthusiasm as you did before.
 Go ahead, indulge a little.